 There are automated escalators leading down to the station.

-Bangkok MRT fare of a Single Journey Ticket, which is valid for a single journey, depends on the chosen destination, starting at 16 Baht, up to 42 Baht per journey on one line and up to 70 Baht if you’re changing lines on your journey.
+Bangkok MRT fare of a Single Journey Ticket, which is valid for a single journey, depends on the distance (the number of stations traveled) and was recently increased.

-The exact Bangkok MRT fare for your journey can be found using Online MRT Fare Calculator or on the board at the station (see below).
+The exact Bangkok MRT fare for your journey can be found on the board at the station (see below) or by using the official Online MRT Fare Calculator.

 Bangkok MRT Tickets